HOW TO SET UP YOUR BLOG:

-“What if I already have a blog, can I use that for this module?”
+“What if I already have a blog, can I use that for this programme?”

-No. Please use a separate blog for this module.
+No. Please use a separate blog for this programme.

 “I use my blog for my business and don’t want to post my reflections on it.
 What can I do?”

-Then, don’t use your module blog for your business.
-Please use a separate blog for this module.
+Then, don’t use your MACE blog for your business.
+Please use a separate blog for this programme.

-No. My software programme collects the posts as you publish them, with it’s own timestamp.
+No. Post are collected as you publish them, with their own timestamp.
 Changing the date on your posts is academic misconduct.

 “Can I put all of my posts together in one post?”

-No. Each post needs to be separate as is outlined on the assessments page.
+No. Each post needs to be separate.
 One post equals just that—one post.
 No exceptions.